Gerrymandering: Canada

 In 2006, a controversy arose in Prince Edward Island over the provincial government's decision to throw out an electoral map drawn by an independent commission.
 Instead, they created two new maps.
 The government adopted the second of them, which was designed by the caucus of the governing Progressive Conservative Party of Prince Edward Island.
 Opposition parties and the media attacked Premier Pat Binns for what they saw as gerrymandering of districts.
 Among other things, the government adopted a map that ensured that every current Member of the Legislative Assembly from the premier's party had a district to run in for re-election, but in the original map, several had been redistricted.
-However, in the 2007 provincial election only seven of 20 incumbent Members of the Legislative Assembly were re-elected (seven did not run for re-election), and the government was defeated.
+However, in the 2007 provincial election only eight Members of the Legislative Assembly were re-elected (one in a different district) (seven did not run for re-election; twelve were defeated), and the government suffered loss of 15 seats and was defeated.

+In advance of Toronto's 2018 municipal election, the Ontario government under Premier Doug Ford redrew Toronto's municipal boundaries, which some labelled as gerrymandering.

+Ahead of the next Alberta general election, the majority opinion in the Electoral Boundaries Commission's final report recommended Edmonton gain one new seat in the legislature while Calgary gains two, with the additions coming largely at the expense of less populated rural areas in central and west Alberta.
+The minority opinion, put forward by the two UCP-appointed members, recommended more seats in Edmonton and Calgary by creating more than a dozen new hybrid ridings combining rural and urban voters together while also not eliminating any rural ridings.
+The proposal gained criticism for being viewed as gerrymandering electoral districts in favor of rural voters, which made up a significant portion of UCP voters, while giving less representation to the urban voters that made up a higher share of voters for other parties.